kailash-manasarovar/statement/docs/timeline/2023/december.md

     - I believe the blinking comes from when I was being repeatedly raped, and the assault on the body that took place at those times.
     - Blinking may have been my only way to register sexual assault as it was happening and while I was sedated.
     - If I'm right about the Finnish woman, in deeply paranoid moments, it certainly appears much more is going on than at first meets the eye.
-    - I wonder if *all* the teachers and staff, especially the women, and the townsfolk of Denia are aware of the depths of evil this story potentially contains.
+    - I wonder if *all* the teachers and staff, especially the women, and the townsfolk of Dénia are aware of the depths of evil this story potentially contains.
     - It's perhaps important to note that abuse sufferers, like myself, are going to be broadly more open to subtle seduction manipulation techniques due to the tearing down of psychological boundaries during such attacks.
     - Ironically, we will also notice them more clearly due to our heightened awareness capabilities.